 Teach kids that resting, having a positive mindset, eating healthy foods, and engaging in physical activity will help them make better choices.

-Give a few examples of choices students might have to make after school and ask students to give a thumbs-up or thumbs-down about whether the choice is good for the body and brain (e.g., Apple or candy bar?
-Brownies or celery with peanut butter?
-Computer games or hide-and-seek?).
+Give a few examples of choices students might make after school and ask students to give a thumbs-up or thumbs-down about which choice is the healthier choice for your body and brain such as an apple or candy bar, brownies or celery with peanut butter, computer games or hide-and-seek.

 Follow along with the slideshow as you continue the lesson.

 To use this with your students click here.

 Noticing Types of Healthy Choices

 How many sides does a square have?
 How many legs does a dog have?
 What about a car, how many wheels does a race car have?

 Just like fit, they all have four parts.

 Explain that fit has four parts: